Goldie Boutilier: 2025–present: Goldie Boutilier Presents... Goldie Montana

 Boutilier announced on her birthday via social media that her third album, Goldie Boutilier Presents...
 Goldie Montana, would be released on September 5, 2025.
 It was preceded by the singles "King of Possibilities", "Neon Nuptials", "I Can't", and "Goldie Montana".
 Boutilier also toured the album, opening for Orville Peck and playing some headlining shows and festivals in Europe throughout the year.
+To promote her new album, Boutilier embarked on the King of Possibilities tour in January 2026.

+She received a Juno Award nomination for Breakthrough Artist or Group of the Year at the Juno Awards of 2026.